jana-codes-projects/CMPE341OS_Project/README.md

 ---

-## ⚠️ Known Limitations
+## Known Limitations

-* Email delivery may not reach inboxes in restricted environments
+* Email delivery may not reach inboxes in restricted or containerized environments
-* Turkish characters require UTF-8 CSV encoding (supported)
+* The script must be run with root privileges
-* `mail` command must be installed (`mailutils`)
+* `mailutils` must be installed for email support
+* User accounts are locked instead of deleted for safety reasons

 ---

-## ✅ Conclusion
+## Conclusion

-This project fulfills all required components of the CMPE341 Linux Mini Project:
+This project fulfills all requirements of the CMPE341 Linux Mini Project:

-* Process management
+* Process automation
-* File handling
+* File and directory management
-* User/group administration
+* User and group administration
-* Logging
+* Logging and reporting
-* Reporting
-* Email notification (as specified by instructor)
+* Email notification as specified

-Optional SMTP-based email delivery is **not required** and considered a bonus.

----
+The solution is safe, repeatable, and suitable for real-world HR automation scenarios.